 To really pull the boutique look together, put down a 5′ x 7′ area rug down the center of the booth.
 It adds a nice, homey touch and makes your booth stand out from all the others.

 I got my area rug when my friend’s aunt was moving from her gorgeous home, and was going to throw away three of these matching area rugs.
 Rather than seeing them go to the landfill, I took them all!
 They all have a touch of aqua in the design, and I just happened to have several yards of aqua cotton fabric that I rescued from another near miss with the landfill.
 (More later in this post as to what I did with the fabric.)
-But that is how I ended up using aqua in my booth’s branding!
-True story.

 You are going to need a few folding tables for displaying your merchandise.
 I recommend the 4′ long folding tables that I have been using.
 Anything larger is too heavy to move from the car to my space at the show.
 These fold up nicely, have adjustable height legs, and there is a handle so you can carry two at once.